-In implementation of the above, direct reports to the Supervisory Body can be submitted through multiple channels ensuring the confidentiality of the whistleblower, such as by e-mail to odv@d-flight.it; or by accessing the whistleblowing portal from the Parent Company's official website or by ordinary mail to Organismo di Vigilanza Modello 231 di d-flight c/o ENAV S.p.A., Via Salaria n.
+In implementation of the above, direct reports to the Supervisory Body can be submitted through multiple channels ensuring the confidentiality of the whistleblower, such as by e-mail to mailto:organismodivigilanza@enav.it; by accessing the whistleblowing portal from the official website or by ordinary mail to Organismo di Vigilanza Modello 231 c/o ENAV S.p.A., Via Salaria n.
 716, 00138 - Roma.